liviaellen/Dimensions-ASCII-art/README.md

 ## Concept

-Dimensions explores the transformation of human presence into pure data—a digital consciousness rendered through ASCII characters and cellular grids.
+Dimensions explores the transformation of human presence into pure data, a digital consciousness rendered through ASCII characters and cellular grids.
 As you stand before the camera, your physical form dissolves into numbers, symbols, and colored cells, creating a living representation of yourself as information.

 This is not merely a mirror; it's a translation.
-Your face, expressions, and movements become procedurally generated patterns—a mind extraction where flesh becomes data, presence becomes code, and identity exists as a spectrum of colors flowing across a grid.
+Your face, expressions, and movements become procedurally generated patterns, a mind extraction where flesh becomes data, presence becomes code, and identity exists as a spectrum of colors flowing across a grid.

 We are copies living inside screens, reduced to pixels and characters, yet somehow still recognizably *us*.